3 Sampling

 Each Population Table will usually have several types of columns: id, time, covariates, and outcome(s):

-• Because we draw our sample from the exact same urn our question asks us about, the data we collect comes directly from the Preceptor Table, all subjects in our population have the same location (“Known, specific urn”).
+- Because we draw our sample from the exact same urn our question asks us about, the data we collect comes directly from the Preceptor Table, all subjects in our population have the same location (“Known, specific urn”).
 The Preceptor Table and Population categories are essentially identical.
 This is the perfect scenario for us, but this rarely occurs in real life.

 Population Tables always have a column for Time.
-When answering a question we must specify the moment in time to which it applies, because stuff happens and things change.
+When answering a question, we must specify the moment in time to which it applies, because stuff happens and things change.

 We must acknowledge that the sample from the urn could have been taken at any time, so the contents of the urn in the past (our data) could be different from the contents of the urn when we want to answer our question now (the Preceptor Table).
-As such, there is a wider population we could have collected our data from: any time before collecting the sample, or anytime after collecting it.
+As such, there is a wider population we could have collected our data from: anytime before collecting the sample, or anytime after collecting it.

-3.4.2.2 Assumptions
+3.4.2.2 Stability

 Stability involves time.
 Is the model — meaning both the mathematical formula and the value of the parameters — stable over time?
 Realistically, an urn will be the same today, tomorrow or next year.
 However, what if someone dumps some red beads into the urn after we take our sample?
 Then we cannot assume stability, because the proportion of red beads in the urn, \(\rho\), the instant before the dump is different than the proportion red in the urn after.
 We will assume no one is tampering with our urn, and assume stability across time periods.